Final Fantasy VII Rebirth: Downloadable content

-PC edition
+Windows edition

-During The Game Awards on 13 December 2024, Square Enix announced that Final Fantasy VII Rebirth would be releasing on Windows PC via Steam and Epic Games Store on January 23, 2025.
-The PC version features a range of graphics settings that allows players to get the best quality across their different machines.
+During The Game Awards 2024, Square Enix announced that Final Fantasy VII Rebirth would be released on Windows via Steam and Epic Games Store on January 23, 2025.
+The Windows version features a range of graphics settings that allows players to get the best quality across their different machines.
 There are three default graphics presets and the ability to customize the settings.
-These presets have been optimized to allow PC players to experience the game with optimised quality across various different set-ups.
-PC players can also tweak individual settings to suit the PC.
+These presets have been optimized to allow Windows players to experience the game with optimized quality across various different set-ups.

-Depending on the PC, PC players are able to play the game with frame rates of up to 120FPS and a range of visual enhancements, including refined lighting, improved environment detail, more detailed textures, and also potentially be able to experience enhanced framerates and image quality with NVIDIA DLSS.
-VRR is also supported.
-As for controls, connecting a DualSense controller with a PC allows players to use the same controls as the PS5 version.
+The Windows version is capable of frame rates of up to 120 FPS and a includes visual enhancements, including refined lighting, improved environment detail, more detailed textures, and NVIDIA DLSS.
+As for controls, connecting a DualSense controller allows players to use the same controls as the PS5 version.
 Keyboard and mouse support has also been added, alongside the option to freely customize the controls between world exploration and combat or mini-games.

 Reception

 Critical response

 Final Fantasy VII Rebirth received "universal acclaim" from critics, according to review aggregator website Metacritic.
 OpenCritic reported that 97% of critic reviews recommended the game.

-Final Fantasy VII Rebirth is an action-RPG that builds on the success of Final Fantasy VII Remake.
-Critics have praised the game's expansive open world, enhanced combat mechanics, and nostalgic recreation of key moments from the original.
-The story continues to engage players emotionally, though some critics found pacing issues and a tendency to include unnecessary content.
-The game's sheer size impressed many, though a few mentioned that the open-world design occasionally detracts from the main narrative's focus.